The Best Multiple Sclerosis (MS) Symptom Tracker App for Patients

 Symptoms of MS

-Symptoms vary from one patient to another, in which some may not need treatment at all.
+Symptoms vary from one patient to another, in some may not need treatment at all.
 Severe symptoms of Multiple Sclerosis can also mean having trouble in performing even the most basic tasks in life.
 The first symptoms start showing between the ages of 20 to 40.
 Those already diagnosed with MS experience attacks (relapses) when the condition is getting worse.
-Some, on the other hand, has this disease worsen over time.
+Some, on the other hand, have this disease worsen over time.

 The following symptoms are common in MS:

-• Difficulty in walking / moving around
+• Difficulty in walking/moving around

 • Fatigue